Indonesia Visa and Passport Requirements

 Nationals not referred to in the chart are advised to contact the embassy to check visa requirements for Indonesia.

-All nationals referred to in the chart are eligible for a 30-day visa on arrival in Indonesia, which can sometimes be extended for another 30 days, except nationals of Croatia, who must obtain a visa in advance.
+All other nationals referred to in the chart are eligible for a 30-day visa on arrival in Indonesia, which can sometimes be extended for another 30 days, except nationals of Croatia, who must obtain a visa in advance.